openshift/enhancements/enhancements/update/eus-upgrades-mvp.md

-- CI tests are necessary which attempt to upgrade while violating kubelet to API compatibility, ie: 4.6 to 4.7 upgrade with MachineConfigPools paused, then check for Upgradeable=False condition to be set by MCO assuming that our rules only allow for N-1 skew.
+- CI tests are necessary which attempt to upgrade while violating kubelet to API compatibility, ie: 4.6 to 4.7 upgrade with MachineConfigPools paused, then check for Upgradeable=False condition to be set by the API Server Operator, assuming that our rules only allow for N-1 skew.
 - CI tests are necessary which install an OLM Operator which expresses a maxKubeVersion or maxOCPVersion equal to the current cluster version and checks for Upgradeable=False on OLM